 While the commonly accepted carryover of 4 parts per billion is certainly achievable, it becomes more challenging in hospitals and other lab environments where a huge number of tests are being performed.
 Here, the equipment must be washed efficiently while also maintaining lab productivity and cost effectiveness.

-Having the proper end cut on the tubing (flat, angled, or rounded) can help to eliminate wicking and the last drop problem, and reduce the chances of carryover contamination in liquid dispensing systems.
-Having tubing with a clean, burr-free ID also makes cleaning more effective and reduces ID surface roughness that can trap contaminants.
+Having the proper end cut on the tubing (e.g., flat, angled, or rounded) can help to eliminate wicking and the last drop problem, reducing the chances of carryover contamination in liquid dispensing systems.
+Having tubing with a clean, burr-free ID also:

 We’re not splitting hairs!

-When we’re talking about liquid dispensing systems that utilize tubing that’s almost as small as a hair, it’s an understatement to say that precision matters.
-So, we’re not splitting hairs when we say you want the length, ID, OD, and end cut to all be as precise as possible, to help ensure that the amount of sample that is dispensed will also be as precise as can be.
+With liquid dispensing systems that utilize tubing almost as small as a hair, it’s an understatement to say that precision matters.
+So, we’re not splitting hairs when we say you want the tube length, ID, outside diameter (OD), and end cut to all be as precise as possible, to help ensure that the amount of sample dispensed will also be as precise as can be.

-Next week, we’ll take a closer look at tubing ID and other variables that can have an impact on the accuracy of liquid dispensing systems.
-In the meantime, to explore different precision cutting options for your metal tubing or other metal parts needs, please download our free guide, Choose with Confidence: Comparing 2-Axis Precision Cutting Methods.
+Read part 2 for a closer look at tubing ID and other variables that can have an impact on the accuracy of liquid dispensing systems.
+Or to explore different precision cutting options for your metal tubing or other metal part needs, download our free guide, Choose with Confidence: Comparing 2-Axis Precision Cutting Methods.